chayandeokar/prometheus-Grafana/README.md

-# by default grafana username and  password is admin
+# By default grafana username and  password is admin

+# Intergation of Grafana with Prometheus it can be done by Adding Data source

 # https://devops4solutions.com/monitoring-using-prometheus-and-grafana-on-aws-ec2/